 Part 7: Implementing commands

-When the user types /kid, there is no inference step.
-The user is saying which command to run.
-The system should load that command, render its prompt, and give the rendered prompt to the agent.
+When you type /kid, there's no inference step.
+You're saying which command to run, and the system should load that command, render its prompt, and hand the rendered prompt to the agent.

 Two implementation options